-We have fulfilled our responsibilities described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report, including in relation to these matters.
+We have fulfilled our responsibilities described in the Auditor's responsibilities for the audit of the financial statements section of our report, including in relation to these matters.
 Accordingly, our audit included the performance of procedures designed to respond to our assessment of the risks of material misstatement of the financial statements.
 The results of our audit procedures, including the procedures performed to address the matters below, provide the basis for our audit opinion on the accompanying financial statements.

-Allowance for doubtful trade receivables
+Allowance for expected credit losses of trade receivables

-The Group's trade receivable balances amounted to \$\$32,252,000 (2020: \$\$17,744,000) as at 31 December 2021 and they represented about 24% (2020: 22%) of the Group's total current assets.
+The Group's trade receivable balances amounted to S\$15,151,000 (2021: S\$32,252,000) as at 31 December 2022 and they represented about 17% (2021: 24%) of the Group's total current assets.